What Are the Three Types of Appeals in Georgia?

 The appellant may seek the appellate court to evaluate if there was a lack of substantial evidence to support the trial court’s decision.
 Also, such judgment must have caused substantial injury to the appellant.

 An appellate court is not a place for new trials.
-As such, the presiding judge in a court of appeals will not consider new shreds of evidence.
+As such, the presiding appellate judges will not consider new shreds of evidence.
 Instead, the court will consider the facts and evidence presented at the lower court to see if any mistakes require correction.

 The appeals procedure can last up to one year.
 However, some appeals may be expedited based on the nature of the lower court’s final judgment.